-- · Benefits available worldwide - Providers' charges outside the 50 United States generally not subject to Plan allowance limitation - Plan provides 100% coverage for covered inpatient hospital confinements in PPO network and outside the 50 United States - Special wellness and preventive care benefits for children and adults payable at 100% of Plan allowance with no deductible (PPO and outside the 50 United States) - Special benefit (age and frequency limitations do not apply) available for colorectal cancer screenings and breast cancer screenings (mammogram) when familial or high risk factors indicate the need for them - Special Maternity care benefit payable at 100% of Plan allowance with no deductible (PPO and outside the 50 United States) - Alternative treatments benefits available for acupuncture, chiropractic and massage therapy - · Weight management program available under Educational classes and programs benefit - · Special overseas disease management benefit - · Special overseas second opinion benefit through e-Cleveland Clinic - Orthodontic benefits available - · Plan provides translations and exchange rates - Special direct billing arrangements with hospitals in several foreign countries - Web based customer service allows enrollee to view pending and finalized claims, print explanations of benefits (EOBs), search for providers participating in the Plan's PPO network, obtain quality information on providers and average costs of illnesses and procedures in the U.S. - Secure method to submit claims to us via the Internet from overseas locations. - Visit our Web site (www.AFSPA.org/FSBP), click on the "Ask AFSPA" tab and then click on "FSBP". - Attach a scanned copy of your claim to an e-mail message you send to us. - Eliminate the lengthy mail time from your overseas post to our office. - Correspond with us via secure e-mail through this process; or - Fax us your claims from overseas.
+- · Benefits available worldwide - Providers' charges outside the 50 United States generally not subject to Plan allowance limitation - Plan provides 100% coverage for covered inpatient hospital confinements in PPO network and outside the 50 United States - Wellness and preventive care benefits for children and adults payable at 100% of Plan allowance with no deductible (PPO and outside the 50 United States) - Special benefit (age and frequency limitations do not apply) available for colorectal cancer screenings and breast cancer screenings (mammogram) when familial or high risk factors indicate the need for them - Maternity care benefit payable at 100% of Plan allowance with no deductible (PPO and outside the 50 United States) - Alternative treatments benefits available for acupuncture, chiropractic and massage therapy - Nutritional counseling and diabetic education benefits - Diabetic wellness incentive - Weight management program available under Educational classes and programs benefit - Special overseas disease management benefit - Special overseas second opinion benefit through e-Cleveland Clinic - Orthodontic benefits available - Plan provides translations and exchange rates - Direct billing arrangements with hospitals in several foreign countries - Web based customer service (My Online Services) allows enrollee to view pending and finalized claims, print explanations of benefits (EOBs), search for providers participating in the Plan's PPO network, prepare a Personal Health Record and obtain quality information on providers and average costs of illnesses and procedures in the U.S. - Secure method to submit claims to us via the Internet from overseas locations. - Visit our Web site (www.AFSPA.org/FSBP), click on the "Ask AFSPA" tab and then click on "FSBP". - Attach a scanned copy of your claim to an e-mail message you send to us. - Eliminate the lengthy mail time from your overseas post to our office. - Correspond with us via secure e-mail through this process; or - Fax us your claims from overseas.
 Our special fax number is: 202-464-4508.